1. What scheduling algorithms are supported by Server Load Balancer (SLB)?

 14. How to query the load balancing traffic usage?

-Log on to the billing management console, in the Billing Management navigation bar, click .
+Log on to the billing management console, in the Billing Management navigation pane, click .
 Select Server Load Balancer (SLB) to view the consumption details of SLB.

 On the SLB details page, click Monitoring to view traffic usage.